pa-0/Razer-Synapse-Control/README.md

 # Razer-Synapse-Debloat

-A bat file that kills Razer Synapse's services and processes then sets them to manual.
-RunAsAdmin.
+A bat file that kills Razer Synapse's services and processes then sets them to manual RunAsAdmin

 # Razer-Killer

-Just kills the Razer app, no changing services.
-RunAsAdmin.
+It simply terminates the Razer app; no services are changed.RunAsAdmin.

 # Suggestions

-Disable Startup with TaskManager or Autoruns

-Use on board memory and uninstall Razer Synapses

 Only install Synapse and uncheck everything else when installing.

+Use TaskManager or Autoruns to disable startup and uncheck "Start when my PC boots" inside the app.

+Use on-board memory and uninstall Razer Synapses.

-# Lighter alternatives for RGB
+# RGB lighter alternatives

 OpenRGB: https://openrgb.org/